awsdocs/amazon-ecr-user-guide/doc_source/lpp_creation.md

 # Creating a lifecycle policy preview<a name="lpp_creation"></a>

-A lifecycle policy preview allows you to see the impact of a lifecycle policy on an image repository before you execute it\.
+A lifecycle policy preview provides a way see the impact of a lifecycle policy on an image repository before you apply it\.
+It is considered best practice to do a preview before applying a lifecycle policy to a repository\.
 The following procedure shows you how to create a lifecycle policy preview\.

-**To create a lifecycle policy preview using the console**
+**To create a lifecycle policy preview \(AWS Management Console\)**

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/repositories](https://console.aws.amazon.com/ecr/repositories)\.